 The lesson then moves into a Think Together section.
 “I love this!” reflects Mostaque.
 “It begins with a teacher-guided question followed by a problem for children to solve in collaboration with a partner, and finally an independent question.
 It develops the concrete problem through the pictorial and abstract (CPA) stages and there is clear progression within each lesson.
 The online guide gives fantastic scaffolding here.”

 In the Practice section, children use the cleverly devised Practice Books to apply and rehearse what they’ve learned.
 “The carefully varied questions help children to understand the essential features of each concept and build their fluency.” notes Mostaque.
 “They push children that bit further.
 The questions are not what they’re expecting and they have to think a bit more!
 There’s always an ‘Even Deeper’ challenge question that links to other maths areas, too.
 Not every child will get to this point in every lesson but it’s great to have it readily available to further learners’ thinking.”

 Finally, a Reflect section brings each lesson to a conclusion.
 “It’s not a traditional plenary: it involves everyone looking back on what they feel they’ve each learned, and it’s a great way of helping each child to understand and consolidate their learning.” observes Mostaque.

-Part 2 of Mostaque’s blog will be published next week.
-Check back then to find out what effect Power Maths has had on progression and learn Mostaque’s top tips for implementing the programme.
+Read Part 2 of Mostaque’s blog to find out what effect Power Maths has had on progression and learn Mostaque’s top tips for implementing the programme.